EI-CoreBioinformatics/mikado/docs/Scoring_files.rst

 * Call mikado serialise, specifying the location of this table either through the configuration file or on the command line invocation.

 Given the open ended nature of the external scores, the Daijin pipeline currently does not offer any system to generate these scores.
 This might change in the future.

+.. note:: our laboratory has implemented a novel pipeline, Minos (:ref:`https://github.com/EI-CoreBioinformatics/minos <https://github.com/EI-CoreBioinformatics/minos>`) for integrating multiple sources of evidence using Mikado.
+Internally, Minos makes use of the external metrics described here.
+We recommend having a look at the pipeline for inspiration.

 Adding external scores to the scoring file
 ------------------------------------------